 A steady hand, super sharp vision and infinite patience make artist Dalton Ghetti’s impossibly tiny pencil tip sculptures possible.
 For the last twenty-five years the Brazilian-born, Connecticut based carpenter has been spending spare moments carving everything from boots to buttons into graphite with the aid of a blade, needle and knife.
 These miniature masterpieces can take years to complete, and are so delicate that inevitably they often break.
 But Dalton persists, making miraculous, microscopic art to give away to his friends.
-So he’s a carpenter, his works defy the rules of convention and he’s generous to a fault.
-Remind you of anyone?

 You don’t often hear Mexico and Sheffield mentioned in the same sentence – but Mexican cover band, The Limits, are the exception.
 Named after the cult Sheffield club which closed in 1992, The Limits play nothing but covers of songs by the likes of Pulp, Def Leppard, Human League, ABC, Joe Cocker and the Arctic Monkeys.